zerzevul/dataModel.MarineTransport/Booking/doc/spec.md

 ## List of properties

+<sup><sub>[*] If there is not a type in an attribute is because it could have several types or different formats/patterns</sub></sup>
-- `actualWindowFrom`: Time window actually used, if arrival was 15’ earlier  - `actualWindowTo`: Time window actually used  - `address`: The mailing address  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `bookingDate`: Booking date  - `bookingNumber`: Unique ID of the booking  - `bookingStatus`: Booking status  - `company`: Company making the booking  - `containersExport`: Number of containers to pick-up from the CT yard  - `containersImport`: Number of containers to drop-off to the CT yard  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
-This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `description`: A description of this item  - `enterDate`: Actual time of entering  - `exportContainer1`: Unique container ID for 1st container to be picked-up  - `exportContainer2`: Unique container ID for 2nd container to be picked-up  - `id`: Unique identifier of the entity  - `importContainer1`: Unique container ID for 1st container to be dropped-off  - `importContainer2`: Unique container ID for 2nd container to be dropped-off  - `location`: Geojson reference to the item.
-It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name`: The name of this item.  - `originalWindowFrom`: Originally booked time window to enter  - `originalWindowTo`: Originally estimated time window to leave  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `windowDate`: Date of the time window  <!-- /30-PropertiesList -->
+- `actualWindowFrom[number]`: Time window actually used, if arrival was 15’ earlier  - `actualWindowTo[number]`: Time window actually used  - `address[object]`: The mailing address  .
+Model: [https://schema.org/address](https://schema.org/address)- `alternateName[string]`: An alternative name for this item  - `areaServed[string]`: The geographic area where a service or offered item is provided  .
+Model: [https://schema.org/Text](https://schema.org/Text)- `bookingDate[number]`: Booking date  - `bookingNumber[number]`: Unique ID of the booking  - `bookingStatus[string]`: Booking status  - `company[string]`: Company making the booking  - `containersExport[number]`: Number of containers to pick-up from the CT yard  - `containersImport[number]`: Number of containers to drop-off to the CT yard  - `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated[string]`: Entity creation timestamp.
+This will usually be allocated by the storage platform.  - `dateModified[string]`: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform.  - `description[string]`: A description of this item  - `enterDate[number]`: Actual time of entering  - `exportContainer1[string]`: Unique container ID for 1st container to be picked-up  - `exportContainer2[string]`: Unique container ID for 2nd container to be picked-up  - `id[*]`: Unique identifier of the entity  - `importContainer1[string]`: Unique container ID for 1st container to be dropped-off  - `importContainer2[string]`: Unique container ID for 2nd container to be dropped-off  - `location[*]`: Geojson reference to the item.
+It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name[string]`: The name of this item.  - `originalWindowFrom[number]`: Originally booked time window to enter  - `originalWindowTo[number]`: Originally estimated time window to leave  - `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `seeAlso[*]`: list of uri pointing to additional resources about the item  - `source[string]`: A sequence of characters giving the original source of the entity data as a URL.
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `windowDate[number]`: Date of the time window  <!-- /30-PropertiesList -->
 <!-- 35-RequiredProperties -->
 Required properties
 - `id`  - `type`  <!-- /35-RequiredProperties -->